-The Audit Committee has appointed BDO Seidman, LLP ("BDO Seidman") as independent accountants to audit the consolidated financial statements of the Company for fiscal year 2005.
-BDO Seidman has been the Company's independent auditor since December 18, 1996.
-It is expected that representatives of BDO Seidman will be present at the annual meeting, will have an opportunity to make a statement if they desire to do so, and will be available to answer appropriate questions.
+The Audit Committee has appointed BDO Seidman, LLP ("BDO") as independent registered public accounting firm to audit the consolidated financial statements of the Company for fiscal year 2006.
+BDO has been the Company's independent auditor since December 18, 1996.
+It is expected that representatives of BDO will be present at the annual meeting, will have an opportunity to make a statement if they desire to do so, and will be available to answer appropriate questions.